-If you don’t want to paint the walls and just want a quick fix, one option is to use wall decals that can be easily removed when your move out.
+If you don’t want to paint the walls and just want a quick fix, one option is to use wall decals that can be easily removed when moving out.
 They can also be changed regularly if you want to alter the look throughout your time in the unit.
-If you have an old linoleum floor that is unpleasant to look at, you can also use decals for the floors to make them more appealing and match your own style.
+If you have an old linoleum floor that is unpleasant to look at, you can also use decals or peel and stick vinyl panels for the floors to make them more appealing and match your own style.

 One issue that plagues rental units is door handles, hinges, cabinet handles, and other fixtures can be either very basic or old and outdated.
 One simple and inexpensive fix is to just replace these with better-looking options that match your home decor.
 This is also very easy to do on your own and won’t’ require hiring anyone to do it for you.